nextlab-ai/docusaurus/docs/02_Features/02_IPTest/02_TraceTest.md

 The default protocol is set to ICMP.

-### History
+## Results History

 When the measurement is complete, netMeter automatically uploads the measurement results to the server.
-You can access measurement records and details at any time through the 'History' menu at the top of the screen.
+You can access measurement records and details at any time through the 'Results' tab at the bottom of the screen.